cloudfoundry/summit-training-classes/basics/site/content/labs/state.md

 ## Demonstrating Persistence

-Visit the app in a browser and you'll see the number of requests this app instance has served, along with the overall total number of requests _all_ app instances have served.
+* Visit the app in a browser
+* Observe the number of requests this app instance has served, along with the overall total number of requests _all_ app instances have served

-Restart the app and visit it in a browser again.
-You'll see that the total number of requests is still stored in Redis, even though the app was restarted.
+* Restart the app and visit it in a browser again
+* Observe that the total number of requests is still stored in Redis, even though the app was restarted

 ## Exploring the Service Instance Lifecycle

+Service instances can be shared by many apps, and can live longer than the apps that use them.

-Increase the number of instances of your app that are running, and when you visit them you'll be able to see the difference between different app instances serving requests and the overall hit count in their shared Redis service instance.
+* Increase the number of instances of your app
+* Visit your app to see the difference between different app instances serving requests and the overall hit count in their shared Redis service instance

+Now we have many app instances Cloud Foundry is load-balancing between them, but they're all sharing the same Redis instance.

+* _What happens when we unbind the app?_
-Stop the app, and use `cf unbind-service` to unbind the service from the app.
-Rebind the app, start it, and see that the Redis instance still holds the same state.
+* Stop the app, and use `cf unbind-service` to unbind the service from the app
+* Rebind the app, and start it
+* Observe that the Redis instance still holds the same state

+Unbinding did not delete data in Redis.
+It _did_ remove the credentials that our app was using to connect to Redis, but new ones were issued when we bound the app again.

+* _What happens when we delete the service instance?_
-Can you use `cf delete-service redis`?
-Do whatever is necessary to delete the service instance, and then create it again.
-When you start your app and visit it in a browser, you'll see that this is a new, clean Redis instance with no existing state.
+* _Can you use `cf delete-service redis`?_
+* Do whatever is necessary to delete the service instance, and then create it again
+* When you start your app and visit it in a browser, you'll see that this is a new, clean Redis instance with no existing state.

 ## Beyond the Class